 \subsubsection{Model ownership}

-We also observe that developers using Hugging Face often build off each other's work rather than off their own models.
-The owners of nodes at the end of a chain appeared within that node's chain only 1.4 times on average, showing that base models are frequently sourced from the community and supporting the idea that a common approach to training a model involves building off of previous work.
-In another interpretation, it could be that model trainers do not fill in base model information when building on their own work at least some of the time.
+We also observe that when choosing models to build off of, developers using Hugging Face often use models from the community rather than using their own previous work as a base.
+The owners of nodes at the end of a chain appeared within that node's chain only 1.4 times on average, showing that base models are frequently sourced from the community and supporting the idea that a common approach to training a model involves building on previous work.
+Alternatively, it could be that model trainers do not provide base model information when building on their own work at least some of the time.
 Future work involving discussions with developers could shed light on the reasons behind this phenomenon.

 In 82.9\% of chains (43,507), the owner of the final model in the chain owned no other model in that chain.
 In the maximum case, the chain contained 39 models from the final model's owner.
-Illustrating this further, as shown in \Cref{fig:owner_appearances}, the first quartile, median, and third quartile are all a single occurrence of the final model's owner in a given chain: only the final model itself.
+The minimum, first quartile, median, and third quartile are all a single occurrence of the final model's owner in a given chain: only the final model itself.

 Based on our observations, a given owner publishes relatively few models to Hugging Face, owning, on average, 4 models in our dataset, though the data is skewed heavily toward relatively few highly-prolific owners.
 Of 190,136 distinct model owners in our dataset, 61.5\% owned just one public model (117,016), while the most prolific account owned 4,610 models.
 The first quartile and median are both just 1 owned model, and the third quartile is 2 models.
-Notably, the large players mentioned above, including Meta and OpenAI, are not present in the top-10 most prolific model owners: those spots instead go to smaller stakeholders in the AI market.
-The top-ten model owners on Hugging Face are shown in \Cref{tab:top-owners} and the top-ten dataset owners in \Cref{tab:top-dataset-owners}.
+Notably, the large players mentioned above, including Meta and OpenAI, are not present in the top 10 most prolific model owners: those spots instead go to smaller stakeholders in the AI market.
+The top ten model and dataset owners on Hugging Face are shown in \Cref{tab:top-owners}.
 There is only one overlap between the two lists.